unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 ### Processing and display settings

 It is possible to modify signal processing and data visualization using this toolbar.
+Data recordings and network interfaces are restarted if filters are reconfigured during data acquisition.

 <p align="center">
 <img src="./img/rec16.png" alt="drawing" width="700"/><br/>